Skip to content

 Choose Ava if

-• You're Deaf or hard-of-hearing and need everyday captions
+• You are Deaf or hard-of-hearing and need everyday captions

-• You want human scribes for maximum accuracy
+• You want human scribes for 99% accuracy (weekdays, with advance notice)

 Choose Interpreter if

-• You're a professional interpreter working phone calls
+• You are a professional OPI interpreter working phone calls

-• Your sessions are longer than 40 minutes
+• Your sessions run longer than 40 minutes (or you cannot predict length)

 The real question